Rebels shell Sudan oil state capital

 The assault on Kadugli was the first the rebels have staged on the state capital since 2011, Lodi said.

+Under international pressure, Sudan and South Sudan agreed last month to secure their border after clashing along it multiple times in the past year.
+Indirect talks between Khartoum and the SPLM-N have made no visible progress.

-The SPLM-N last year formed an alliance with other rebels in the western Darfur region to overthrow the government of President Omar Hassan al-Bashir, but it is not clear how closely the insurgent groups have been coordinating since then.
+The SPLM-N last year formed an alliance with other rebels in the western Darfur region to overthrow the government of President Omar Hassan al-Bashir, but it is unclear how closely the insurgent groups have been coordinating since then.

-(Reporting by Khalid Abdelaziz, Ulf Laessing and Alexander Dziadosz; Writing by Alexander Dziadosz; Editing by Rosalind Russell)
+(Reporting by Khalid Abdelaziz, Ulf Laessing and Alexander Dziadosz; Editing by Rosalind Russell)

 BAGHDAD U.S.-backed Iraqi security forces closing in on the Islamic State-held western half of Mosul stormed the city's airport and a nearby military base on Thursday, state television said.